dogemackenzie/plex-qnap-repo/README.md

 Legal Compliance: This repo mirrors official Plex QPKGs without modifications.
 Always review Plex's terms of service for redistribution and usage.
 Security: Use HTTPS for the repo URL.
 Keep your NAS firmware updated.
 Support: For Plex-specific issues, visit the Plex Forums.
+For repo problems, check the GitHub issues page.
+Assets: Real assets (e.g., icons, screenshots) are now hosted on GitHub at https://dogemackenzie.github.io/plex-qnap-repo/assets/.
+Ensure GitHub Pages is enabled and assets are uploaded to the /assets/ directory.

+If you encounter persistent issues, consider reaching out via the repo's GitHub discussions or issues.